ICME-India/MicroSim/MultiPhysics_solver_modules/PFTernary/README.md

 It contains the source files of the solver.

-## ternaryGrainGrowth
+## multigrainNiAlMo

-It contains the OpenFOAM case files required to run the grain-growth problem.
+It contains the OpenFOAM case files required to run the multigrain problem for NiAlMo alloy.

-## ternaryCooling
+## coolingNiAlMo

-It contains the OpenFOAM case files required to run the cooling problem.
+It contains the OpenFOAM case files required to run the cooling problem for NiAlMo alloy.